 3.3 Parallel connection

 ESP mains wire-in protectors are connected in parallel with the supply to be protected.
-See Figure 1.
+See Figure 3.
 The connecting leads do not carry the load current of the supply, only the current associated with suppressing the transient overvoltage.
-Connecting leads to the unit need to be kept short in order to minimise additive inductive voltages.